Click on the headings (below) to access these common topics more quickly

 Why do boundary/surveyor pegs need to be visible on the site?

 The pegs need to be visible on-site when the Building Control Officer completes the siting and excavation inspection.
-This is necessary so we can ensure that a building is being positioned within the boundary with the correct setbacks/measurements as in the approved Building Consent documentation.
+This is necessary so they can ensure that a building is being positioned within the boundary with the correct setbacks/measurements as in the approved Building Consent documentation.
 It is also necessary so that the Building Officer can ensure that they are on the correct lot.
 If you do find any survey pegs, ensure that you do not move them.

 What should I do if I can’t find my boundary pegs?